-\textbf{Visual Reasoning} Recently, several advancements have been made on visual reasoning benchmarks \cite{johnson2017clevr,CLEVRER2020ICLR,girdhar2020cater} using transformer networks \cite{vaswani2017attention}.
+\paragraph{Visual Reasoning} Recently, several advancements have been made on visual reasoning benchmarks \cite{johnson2017clevr,CLEVRER2020ICLR,girdhar2020cater} using transformer networks \cite{vaswani2017attention}.
 Toward solving spatio-temporal reasoning task from CLEVRER~\cite{CLEVRER2020ICLR} and CATER~\cite{girdhar2020cater}, Ding et al.~\cite{ding2020object} proposed an object-based attention mechanism and Zhou et al.~\cite{zhou2021hopper} proposed a multi-hop transformer model.
-Both works assume a segmentation model to produce object segments and performs language grounding to the segments to perform reasoning.
+Both works assume a segmentation model to produce object segments and perform language grounding to the segments in order to answer reasoning questions.
 Our SORNet architecture is simpler and can solve spatial-reasoning tasks for unseen object instances without requiring a segmentation or object detection module.
 Furthermore, our work focuses on a relatively complex manipulation task domain involving manipulator in the observations.
-Although our current work focuses on predicting spatial relations from a single RGB frame, the object-centric embeddings could potentially be used for solving temporal-reasoning tasks.
+Although our current work focuses on spatial relations in a single RGB frame, the object-centric embeddings could potentially be used for solving temporal-reasoning tasks.